thomasp85/thomasp85.github.io/_posts/2017-08-16-When-a-fire-starts-to-burn.md

 <https://github.com/rstudio/httpuv/issues/78>).
 Parallel to the refresh rate of
 a blocking server, the refresh rate of a non-blocking server can be set using the `refresh_rate_nb` field.
-By default it is longer than that of a blocking server, to give the R process more room to recieve instructions from the console.
+By default it is longer than that of a blocking server, to give the R process more room to receive instructions from the console.

 ### Mounting a server